Jonas-Finkler/High-Dimensional-Neural-Network-Potential/README.md

 Fortran implementation of a high dimensional neural network potential.

 This is a simple implementation of the prediction step for a high dimensional neural network potential (HDNNP)[1].
+The calculation of analytical derivatives of the energy with respect to the atomic positions (forces) and lattice vectors (stress) are implemented.
 Training of the HDNNP is not implemented.
 Subroutines are included to parse the parameters fitted by RuNNer [2].
 However only the most basic features are implemented and only the G2 and G4 symmetryfunctions [3] can be calculated.